Wakanda/wakanda-oauth2/README.md

 - `exchangeCodeForToken()`
 - `getRedirectURL()`

 Both methods return exception errors or a success value.
-An exception is a JSON object with a `name` and `description` properties.
+An exception is a JSON object with a `error` and `error_description` properties.

 ##Feature Request / Bug Report
 Please open an issue for any bugs or feature requests.